Daily Houserule tweets: December 2022

 • Pick up a faint buzzing in your magic spirit detector, treasure detector, etc. when its target is a bit outside effective range

-• Notice a subtly odd texture in the handshake of a not-quite-right shapeshifter
+• Notice a subtly odd texture, too-cool temperature, etc. in the handshake of a not-quite-right shapeshifter

 • Detect slight temperature differences (“Somebody was sitting here!”)